signaturescience/scrnaseq_thsr/README.md

 ## Analysis replicated

-We intend to replicate the scRNAseq analysis described in Speranza *et al.* [Speranza *et al.*](https://www.science.org/doi/full/10.1126/scitranslmed.abe8146) which uses scRNAseq to identify the specific cell types in which most SARS-CoV-2 replication was occurring in the lungs of African Green
+We intend to replicate the scRNAseq analysis described in [Speranza *et al.*](https://www.science.org/doi/full/10.1126/scitranslmed.abe8146) which uses scRNAseq to identify the specific cell types in which most SARS-CoV-2 replication was occurring in the lungs of African Green